Children affected by the Venezuela earthquake need urgent help

 I’m a young person.
 What do you have for me?

-Read about how young people around the world are getting involved, learn about the issues, or join a discussion in Voices of Youth.
+Read about how young people around the world are getting involved, learn about the issues, or join a discussion on U-Report.

 Find out more about our Volunteer programme